MikeTaylor/palaeo-baromount/refs/README.md

 Douglass, Earl, 1922.
-Report of Work Done by the Carnegie Museum at the Dinosaur Nationel Monument in Uinta County, Utoh, under the Supervision of Earl Dougless, in the year 1922.
+Report of Work Done by the Carnegie Museum at the Dinosaur National Monument in Uinta County, Utah, under the Supervision of Earl Dougless, in the year 1922.
 2 pages.
 	Douglass1922_Field_Report.pdf

 Gilmore, Charles W. 1923.
 Letter to William de Chastignier Ravenel, “I herewith submit my report on the expedition to the Dinosaur National Monument”.
 30 August 1923.
 3 pages.